zhg-y/Historical-Regions-Europe-Map-uPC/README.md

 ## 6. Ruthenia
 The term Ruthenia refers to the lands of the Kievan Rus.
 This term gave birth to other derived names for more specific regions of the Kievan Rus.
-I prefer not to use them as they are ambiguous and tend to be terms used by people to refer to a land while people living in this said land don’t use these terms.
+I prefer not to use them as they are ambiguous and tend to be exonyms.
 But since I have encountered them a number of time when reading about the History of Eastern Europe, here is a rapid explanation :
 -	**Red Ruthenia** : the lands of the Principality of Halychyna-Volhynia that has been annexed by the Kingdom of Poland.